Last Updated: December 2025

 Refresh tokens and access tokens stored on your VR device remain there until you choose to log out inside the app, uninstall the app, or revoke access via your Google account settings.

-We do not retain copies of your media files on our servers.
+We do not retain copies of your media files or their metadata on our servers after an upload request is completed.

 You can: